 George Washington was the Virginia plantation owner who became the United States’ first president after serving as a general and commanding officer of the colonial armies during the American Revolutionary War.
 He served from 1789 to 1797.
+Learn more about the policies of George Washington here.

 Early Life and Family